 The results demonstrate that all treatments led to an increase in maize cob diameter over the control (T0) across both years.
 The most significant enhancement was observed under T3, showing a 20–21% increase in cob diameter, followed closely by T4 and T5 with 15–16% gains.
 These results align with findings by (Rani et al. 2019; Kienbaum et al., 2021) and Patel et al. (2017), who reported that integrated nutrient application enhances reproductive traits, including cob development, through improved nutrient availability and plant vigor

-These findings shows the role of integrated nutrient strategies, particularly T3, in enhancing cob morphology a key yield component thereby contributing to overall productivity in maize cultivation (as also observed by Kumar & Verma, 2016).
+These findings show the role of integrated nutrient strategies, particularly T3, in enhancing cob morphology a key yield component thereby contributing to overall productivity in maize cultivation (as also observed by Kumar & Verma, 2016).

 Cob weight